GSA/cio.gov-redo/_posts/2015-04-23-IT-solutions-challenge-EP.md

 ---
-layout: blog
+layout: post
-title: 'IT Solutions Challenge 2015 First Impressions - Edgar Pedroza'
+title: IT Solutions Challenge 2015 First Impressions - Edgar Pedroza
-description:
+excerpt: When I was first asked by the Chief Information Officer of the Department of the Interior, Sylvia Burns, and the Geospatial Information Officer, Dr. Jerry Johnston, whether I would consider a nomination to serve on an exciting new committee being formed by the CIO Council, my first question was to ask - Where do I need to go and when do I need to be there?
-date: 2015-04-23
+date: April 23, 2015
 display-date: 23 April 2015
 author: Edgar Pedroza
 tags: innovation workforce 2015

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 When I was first asked by the Chief Information Officer of the Department of the Interior, Sylvia Burns and the Geospatial Information Officer, Dr. Jerry Johnston, whether I would consider a nomination to serve on an exciting new committee being formed by the CIO Council, my first question was to ask “Where do I need to go and when do I need to be there?”